RovoMe/ts-edifact/README.md

 ## Overview

 This module is build around a central `Parser` class which provides the core UN/EDIFACT parsing functionality.
-It only exposes three methods, the `encoding(string)` method defines the admissible character set to be used while parsing, the `write()` method to write some data to the parser and the `close()` method to close an EDI interchange.
+It only exposes four methods:

+- the `encoding(string)` method defines the admissible character set to be used while parsing
+- the `write()` method to write some data to the parser
+- the `separators()`method does return the separators which are used by the parser
+- the `end()` method to close an EDI interchange.

 Data read by the parser can be read by using hooks which will be called on specific parsing events.

 ### Segment and element definitions